-Here’s a visual CV example that uses icons and a coloured CV header to make the applicant’s name and contact information jump off the page:
+The CV example above uses icons and a coloured CV header to make the applicant’s name and contact information jump off the page.

-An infographic CV is a type of visual CV that includes graphs, charts, and timelines.
+An infographic CV includes graphs, charts, and sometimes even a work experience timeline.
 Submitting an infographic CV is a bold move, so you should only make one if you:

-- can make one that clearly presents your job-specific skills and experience
+- can clearly present your job-specific skills and experience in infographic format

 - also submit a traditional CV and write a cover letter to ensure the employer gets a full view of your abilities

-Here are four websites you can use to create your infographic CV:
+Here are three websites you can use to create your infographic CV: